These three books should be on every capitalist’s bookshelf:

 Ayn Rand explains her revolutionary concept of rational self-interest.

-The Financial Crisis and the Free Market Cure by John Allison
+The Financial Crisis and the Free Market Cure: Why Pure Capitalism is the World Economy’s Only Hope, by John Allison

 As the nation’s longest-serving CEO of a top-25 financial institution, Professor Allison has had a unique inside view of the events leading up to the financial crisis.
 He explains how government intervention and regulation of the marketplace caused the housing crisis and the Great Recession of 2008-2009.